f-arslan/f-arslan/README.md

 I'm trying to master Gradle and CI/CD tools to make my development process more efficient.
 I'm also interested in backend development; I'm learning Ktor, GraphQL and Postgres for this.

 I'm building an open-source project called [Gptmap](https://github.com/f-arslan/GptMap) to showcase modern Android development.
 Contributions and feedback are always welcome.
-And you can help me make it better!
+And you can help me to make it better!

 I'm always open to new collaborations, so don't hesitate to get in touch with me!